Hjaltejuel/BDSA1/README.md

 You should try to implement the method using *tail recursion* in lieu of a loop.

 In the `CalculatorIsPowerOfTests.cs` file you will find a set of unit tests.
-All tests must be green to pass the exercise.
+All tests must be green.

 ### Main